henrylhz2004-svg/auto-insurance-pricing-glm/README.md

 - Population density
 - Region

-For each segment, claim frequency was calculated as:
+For each segment:

-\[
-\text{Claim Frequency}
-=
-\frac{\text{Claims}}
-{\text{Exposure}}
-\]
+**Claim Frequency = Claims / Exposure**

 Frequency relativities were calculated relative to the overall portfolio claim frequency.

 ### Exploratory Findings

-Some major patterns observed during exploratory analysis included:
+Major patterns included:

 - Higher bonus-malus groups were associated with substantially higher claim frequency.
-- Young drivers showed higher univariate frequency, although much of this effect reduced after controlling for other variables.
+- Young drivers showed higher univariate claim frequency, although much of this effect reduced after controlling for other variables.
 - Geographic characteristics were predictive of claim frequency.
 - Vehicle characteristics improved model fit when added jointly.

 ---

-# Claim Frequency Model
+## Claim Frequency Model

-## Baseline Model
+### Baseline Model

 An intercept-only Poisson GLM was first fitted using exposure as an offset.

-The exposure adjustment ensures that policies with different observation periods can be compared on an annualized claim-frequency basis.
+The exposure adjustment allows policies with different observation periods to be compared on an annualized claim-frequency basis.

----

-## Model Development
+### Model Development

 Predictors were added progressively: